 Neurodiversity at La Trobe

 In collaboration with the AccessAbility and Inclusion team, the Neurodiversity Project is involved in various initiatives in this space.
-These range from campus event planning, to delivering Neurodiversity Ally and Accessibility Training to staff, to advocating for Neurominority staff and students in various areas of interest across the university (including policy, study and employment services, and beyond).
+These range from campus event planning, to delivering Neurodiversity Ally and Accessibility Training to staff, to advocating for Neurominority/Neurodivergent staff and students in various areas of interest across the university (including policy, study and employment services, and beyond).

 This Neurodiversity Webpage serves as a central hub for Neurodiversity-related study supports, resources, research, and courses at La Trobe.
 Here you can find resources including targeted support with your studies, links to relevant services such as counselling and the AccessAbility Hub, research projects and experts related to Neurodiversity, and relevant blogs, articles, and other materials which can help students to navigate university life.